docker-mailserver/docker-mailserver/docs/content/config/security/fail2ban.md

 setup fail2ban
 ```

-the script will show all banned IP addresses.
+the script will show all banned and ignored IP addresses.

 To get a more detailed `status` view, run